SunnyShikhar/music-datamining/README.md

 Regardless, it is conclusive that a linear model is not an accurate model to represent mental health and musical features.
 Let's keep searching!

 ## Association

+The purpose of association was to find patterns in the data along with analyzing the relationships between various attributes.
+Based on the scatter plots analyzed previously, it was hypothesized that with a high confidence level, the categorical variable mental health will not be part of any rules.
+This is because mental health did not consistently correlate with any of the song attributes.
+In addition, 87.5% of the dataset consisted of people from ages 18-20 years old.
+It is assumed that the age range categorical variable will be associated with a lot of attributes due to it abundance of 18-20 year olds in the dataset.

+The APRIORI algorithm was used for association rule mining.
+Since there were only 255 unique records, a minimum support of ten percent was chosen so each rule would cover at least 25 records.
+If there was a much larger dataset, a lower support percentage would have been chosen.
+For example, for a million records, a support of one percent would be chosen as it covers 10,000 records.
+A support of 10-20 percent is a reasonable assumption for the current dataset.

+As expected, association rules for mental health had a very low confidence.
+There are several reasons as to why the APRIORI algorithm did not generate good association rules for mental health based on the dataset.
+One factor could be that music may not be a dominant influence on a person’s mental health leading to poor association rules.
+Another factor could be the lack of song data.
+However, a few interesting associations are shown below:

+High Popularity + High Valence -----> High Danceability (96.7% Confidence)

+Low Popularity + Low Valence   -----> Low Danceability (94.1% Confidence)